Articles in this section

 Follow the steps below to add a 'Form responses' smart field to your template.
 In the example a 'Subject' field is used.

-1. On the Form tab create a Subject field.
+1. On the Form tab create a text field Subject.

-2. In the template type a placeholder text e.g. [Subject] and select the text:
+2. In the template type a placeholder text e.g. [Subject] and select it:

-3. On the Template tab expand Form responses, select the Subject form field and click Add to template:
+3. On the Template tab expand Form responses and select the Subject form field and click Add to template:

-• If the Template tab already contains smart fields, then you first need to click+ Add smart field to display Form responses.
+• If the Template tab already contains smart fields, then you first need to click + Add smart fields to display Form responses.

-• In the Advanced menu you can specify e.g. the visibility of the field (optional).
+• In the Advanced menu of the smart field you can specify e.g. the visibility of the field (optional).

 4. The result looks like this: